Quick Summary Press Release3 min Read

 Global talent mapping and pipelining specialist Armstrong Craven is planning the next phase of its international expansion.

-The company has appointed Helen Coult as its new Regional Director Asia Pacific to build on the year-on-year growth it has achieved since opening its Singapore office three years ago.
+The company has appointed Helen Coult as its new Vice President, Asia Pacific to build on the year-on-year growth it has achieved since opening its Singapore office three years ago.

 Helen has over 15 years’ experience in executive search, recruitment and talent consultancy and has been with Armstrong Craven for just over three years.

 She was previously Senior Global Client Partner for the company’s Consumer and Industrial division.

 She will continue to work with a number of her global clients alongside her new role driving growth for the wider business across APAC.